Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp-project-convening-what-we-know-and-what-we-still-do-not-understand-about-the-barberini-harp.md

 footnotes = ""
 image = ""
 imgcaptions = ""
-map_tag = []
+map_tag = ["Roma"]
-person_tag = []
+person_tag = ["Chiara Granata", "Dario Pontiggia"]
 project_category = "Barberini Harp Project"
 relatedresearch = []
 show_in_news = false
 status = "draft"
-subjects_tag = []
-subtype = ["Organology", "Performance Practice", "Musicology", "Iconography", "Sociology of Art"] timeline_tag = []
-title = "Barberini Harp Project / Convening&&What We Know, and What We still Do Not Understand about the Barberini Harp." type = "Research"
+subjects_tag = ["Barberini Harp", "Recercare", "Convening around the Barberini Harp", "Museo Nazionale degli Strumenti Musicali", "Istituto Storico Austriaco"] subtype = ["Organology", "Performance Practice", "Musicology", "Iconography", "Sociology of Art"] summary_text = "" timeline_tag = [] title = "Barberini Harp Project / Convening&&What We Know, and What We still Do Not Understand about the Barberini Harp." type = "Research"

 +++
-Harfenlabor invited the historical harpist and researcher Chiara Granata and renowned luthier Dario Pontiggia to share and present their discoveries, findings and analysis related to new facts about the Barberini Harp that had recently come to light.
-Granata and Pontiggia collaborated on the analysis of these new documents on the Barberini Harp through the perspective of organology, and published the outcomes of this research in 2015, in _Recercare_.
-Their presentation opened Convening around the Barberini Harp, a symposium organised by Harfenlabor, took place on December 14-16, at the POLEO Museo Nazionale degli Strumenti Musicali and at the Istituto Storico Austriaco in Roma.
+Harfenlabor invited the historical harpist and researcher <span id="person_tag">Chiara Granata</span> and renowned luthier <span id="person_tag">Dario Pontiggia</span> to share and present their discoveries, findings and analysis related to new facts about the <span id="subjects_tag">Barberini Harp</span> that had recently come to light.
+Granata and Pontiggia collaborated on the analysis of these new documents on the Barberini Harp through the perspective of organology, and published the outcomes of this research in 2015, in <span id="subjects_tag">_Recercare_</span>.
+Their presentation opened <span id="subjects_tag">Convening around the Barberini Harp</span>, a symposium organised by Harfenlabor that took place on December 14-16, at the POLEO <span id="subjects_tag">Museo Nazionale degli Strumenti Musicali</span> and at the <span id="subjects_tag">Istituto Storico Austriaco</span> in <span id="map_tag">Roma</span>.

 Granata, Chiara, and Nicolaas Waanders. “‘Un’arpa Grande Tutta Intagliata e Dorata’.
 New Documents on the Barberini Harp.” _Recercare_ 27, no. 1/2 (2015): 139–64. [http://www.jstor.org/stable/26381197.](http://www.jstor.org/stable/26381197. "http://www.jstor.org/stable/26381197.")